-Octogenarian ex-New England mob boss convicted of 1993 murder
+Octogenarian New England ex-mob boss convicted of 1993 murder

-BOSTON (Reuters) - A federal jury on Friday found a former New England mob boss and one of his associates guilty of the 1993 murder of a nightclub owner whose remains were discovered buried in Rhode Island two years ago.
+BOSTON (Reuters) - A federal jury on Friday found a former boss of the New England mob and one of his associates guilty of the 1993 murder of a nightclub owner whose remains were discovered buried in Rhode Island two years ago.

-Jurors in Boston convicted Francis “Cadillac Frank” Salemme, 84, and Paul Weadick, 63, of killing club owner Steven DiSarro because they believed DiSarro was cooperating with federal investigators.
+Jurors in Boston convicted Francis “Cadillac Frank” Salemme, 84, and Paul Weadick, 63, of killing club owner Steven DiSarro because they believed he would cooperate with federal investigators.

+The case stemmed from an era when organized crime in Boston was run by Salemme, who headed the New England family of La Cosa Nostra in the 1990s, and James “Whitey” Bulger, the gangster serving life in prison whose criminal career was depicted in the 2015 film “Black Mass.”

+“Today’s conviction, in some ways, ends a long and dark chapter in the history of our city,” U.S. Attorney Andrew Lelling said.

-Both men were convicted on one count each of murdering a federal witness and face up to life in prison when they are sentenced on Sept.
-13. Steven Boozang, Salemme’s lawyer, said he was disappointed and plans to appeal.
+Both men are scheduled to be sentenced on Sept.
+13 and face a mandatory life prison term after being convicted of murdering a federal witness.
+Steven Boozang, Salemme’s lawyer, said he was disappointed and plans to appeal.

 “They were a tough set of facts,” Boozang told reporters.
 “We thought we had overcome them, but we didn’t.”